biosimulations/biosimulations/docs/users/author-guide.md

 ## Executing projects

+Before submitting a project, the simulation must be executed using runBioSimulations.
+This tool provides a web interface for executing a simulation project.
+The user can upload a COMBINE/OMEX archive or provide a URL to a COMBINE/OMEX archive.
+The tool will execute the simulation and report any errors.
+The interface provides a customizable view of the simulation results and simulation logs.

 ## Reviewing simulation results before publication

 Before publishing a simulation project, the user should review the simulation results.
 The author should verify the following: